 The Flying Leatherneck Aviation Museum in San Diego is the only museum in the world primarily dedicated to United States Marine Corps (USMC) aviation.
-It has the largest and most complete collection of historical aircraft flown by U.S. Marine pilots in the world.
+It has the largest and most complete collection of historical aircraft flown by U.S. Marine pilots.
 The Museum tells the proud story of USMC Aviation and the part it has played in defending America.

 The Museum was established in 1989 on MCAS El Toro in Orange County, CA. When Base Realignment closed El Toro in 1999, a group of retired Marines from San Diego, led by Major Generals Bob Butcher and Frank Lang, spearheaded the move of the aircraft and artifacts to MCAS Miramar.